 Root Cause Analysis (RCA)

-There are several methods or approaches to determining the root cause, these are presented in summary fashion here as background.
-Despite their differences, all follow a similar overall strategy and aim to achieve the same goal.
+Methods or approaches for determining the root cause are presented in summary fashion.
 Whatever the method chosen, it is important to remember that the ultimate objective is to find a solution that prevents further failures.

 - Collecting Evidence and Identifying Failure Mechnaism